emg110/socialytics/README.md

 5- Run: _npm install_ then Run:_npm start_  (or optionally Run: _pm2 start src/_)

-6- Go to localhost:8080 and start analysing Instagram!
+6- Go to localhost:8080 (Check the config for port) and start analysing Instagram!

 **`Contributors:`**